KernelSHAP-IQ: Weighted Least-Square Optimization for Shapley Interactions: Additional Empirical Results

 \section{Additional Empirical Results}

-\subsection{Runtime Analysis.}
+\subsection{Runtime Analysis}

 Next to the experiments regarding approximation quality, we also conducted a small runtime analysis of KernelSHAP-IQ and all available baseline algorithms.
 The results are summarized in \cref{fig_appendix_runtime}.
 We run KernelSHAP-IQ, SHAP-IQ, SVARM-IQ, and permutation sampling on the LM and an example sentence consisting of 14 words.
 We let the approximation algorithms estimate the SII values of order $l=2$.
 The main computational cost results from the model evaluations (accesses to $\nu$), which is bounded by the model’s inference time.
 From \cref{fig_appendix_runtime} it is apparent that with increasing the amount of allowed model accesses, the runtime scales linearly for all approximation algorithms and all estimators perform equally.
+Further, we evaluate the runtime of the different approximation methods jointly with their performance. \cref{app_tab_runtime} shows the mean (averaged over 10 runs) runtime of each approximator to reach certain MSE levels.
+For \emph{CH}, KernelSHAP-IQ and Inconistent KernelSHAP-IQ are most efficient in terms of model calls to reach the desired MSE error levels.
+The runtime is similar for the other baselines.
+While Inconsistent KernelSHAP-IQ fails to reach the desired error levels for \emph{LM}, KernelSHAP-IQ performs equally well with SVARM-IQ for \emph{LM}.
+Permutation sampling generally has a fast runtime, but does not achieve good estimation qualities in sensible time.